nestedsoftware/nestedsoftware_jekyll_blog/_posts/2020-11-29-csrf-and-cross-origin-requests-by-example-25nb.527705.md

 Separately from the discussion of CSRF in this article, when possible, it is a good idea to make cookies [secure and httponly](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#Creating_cookies "secure and httponly cookies") as well as [SameSite=strict](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie/SameSite).
 While it is unrelated to this article, also please always remember to [sanitize web inputs](https://kevinsmith.io/sanitize-your-inputs "sanitize your inputs") to ward off [XSS attacks](https://owasp.org/www-community/attacks/xss/).

-> The examples in this article are meant to illustrate the basic concept of how CSRF tokens working .
+> The examples in this article are meant to illustrate the basic concept of how CSRF tokens work .
 Please don't use the code in production.
 Instead, leverage a well-established library appropriate to the particular Web technology you are using.